-Buildings on station are heated to around 18° Celsius, so normal clothes (e.g. jeans and t-shirt) are worn.
-If we were working on the ice during summer we would have long woollen underwear, trousers and a shirt with a windproof layer on top.
-In the winter you wear lots of layers topped with a thick, quilted freezer suit.
+Buildings on station are heated to around 18°C, so normal clothes (such as jeans and t-shirt) can be worn.
+Outside on the ice during summer, expeditioners have long woollen underwear, trousers and a shirt with a windproof layer on top.
+In winter, they wear lots of layers topped with a thick, quilted freezer suit.

-Dressing for the subantarctic
+Dressing for the sub-Antarctic

 Dressing for Antarctica